Vekkby/objectsriptkernel/README.md

 I believe that I get the general gist of it.

 ## What I learned
 How to create Docker files, simple Jupyter wrapper kernels.
-That ObjectScript can execute its own code.
+That ObjectScript can execute its code.

 ## Built with
 Using VSCode and [ObjectScript plugin](https://marketplace.visualstudio.com/items?itemName=daimor.vscode-objectscript) (which is great, by the way), IRIS Community Edition in Docker,